 As a criminal defense lawyer practicing in Las Vegas, many of my clients are out of town visitors who come from across the United States and foreign nations all over the world.
 I have defended countless Las Vegas vacationers, convention attendees, wedding guests, and temporary workers who reside in other states and abroad, from Hawaii to California to Florida to New York to Canada and Europe.
 As such, I understand the concerns and the needs of clients who are forced to defend criminal accusations from hundreds or thousands of miles away.

-If you have received a citation for a criminal offense in Las Vegas or you were arrested for a felony or misdemeanor crime while visiting Las Vegas or Clark County, Nevada, please read this article, which provides advice for criminal defendants who live in other states and countries and explains how hiring a criminal defense attorney who lives and practices in Las Vegas can benefit you.
+If you have received a citation for a criminal offense in Las Vegas or you were arrested for a felony or misdemeanor crime while visiting Las Vegas or Clark County, Nevada, please read this article, which provides advice for criminal defendants who live in other states and countries and explains how hiring a criminal defense attorney in Las Vegas who lives and practices in Las Vegas can benefit you.

 Why do some Las Vegas tourists, many times without any prior record, end up getting arrested or cited for felony or misdemeanor crimes?
 Does Las Vegas marketing encourage behavior that leads to criminal charges?